Logarithmic motivic homotopy theory: Introduction

 \subsubsection{Logarithmic prismatic cohomology via $\logTHH$}

-The purpose of \cite{BLPO2} with Lundemo is to study logarithmic refinements of the Bhatt-Morrow-Scholze filtrations \cite{BMS19} on $\THH$ and its variants.
+The purpose of \cite{BLPO2} is to study logarithmic refinements of the Bhatt-Morrow-Scholze filtrations \cite{BMS19} on $\THH$ and its variants.
 In particular, the definition of Nygaard completed logarithmic prismatic cohomology is obtained.
-This study is further carried out in \cite{BLMP}, where the first and second authors, together with Lundemo and Merici, construct a $\P^1$-spectrum version of Nygaard completed logarithmic prismatic cohomology.
+This study is further carried out in \cite{BLMP}, where Binda, Lundemo, Merici, and Park construct a $\P^1$-spectrum version of Nygaard completed logarithmic prismatic cohomology.
 The theory of orientations in \S \ref{section:oct} again produces the Gysin maps for Nygaard completed logarithmic prismatic cohomology, and over a perfectoid base also for the non-Nygaard completed version.